shawngraham/5706a-f24/index.md

 # Introduction

-_most recent update: May 23 2024_
+_most recent update: August 20 2024_

 Magdalen College Cambridge holds [the archive of the explore George Mallory](https://magdalene.maxarchiveservices.co.uk/index.php/mallory-george-herbert-leigh).
 We are going to work with this body of materials to learn various tools and techniques of digital history.

 I am starting a project on the archaeology of Mount Everest, and so I am using this course to not only give you an opportunity to work with a bounded, interesting, corpus of historical documents but also to kick start my application process to SSHRC.
-I will be workshopping some of my application materials with you.
+I will be workshopping some of my application materials with you at some point.

 There are a variety of flavours of digital history; I tend to categorize them by the eventual aims of the investigator.
 + There is a digital history meant as preservation and access: aspects of digitization, data management, metadata.